bixb922/crank-organ/doc-software/README.md

 * /data/organtuner.json.
 This file is refreshed when tuning, and contains the last tuning.
 * /data/error_nnn.log.
 These are error logs, they are interesting only if there is a problem.
 * /data/battery.json.
 It has the current battery usage information.
 It is updated every minute.
+* /data/midi_cached.mid and /data/midi_fileops.mid: these are temporary MIDI files
 * Files in the data folder ending with a date are backups of configuration files.
 Older backups are deleted automatically.
 * Files in the signals folder are waveforms stored while tuning.
 They are kept for debugging purposes.